What Makes a Good Manager and How You Can Be One Too

 A team can only perform successfully and happily under the guidance of a good manager.
 Managing a team can be a demanding job and it comes with great responsibility.
 In recent years, the expectations of a manager have changed for both employees and employers.
 Managers may be expected to lead teams remotely, by using new technology, and in newly formed industries.

-Becoming a successful manager involves learning and practicing behaviors, methods, and techniques from other successful managers.
-This is a continuous process, as there is always room to grow and strengthen your skills.
+Becoming a successful manager involves learning and practicing behaviours, methods, and techniques from other successful managers.
+This is a continuous process, as there is always room to grow and strengthen your skills via more practice and continuous training and learning.
 Some say that you only become a good manager when you have mentored one yourself.

 All good managers start at the bottom and work their way up, and are usually people who want to put in the time and effort to better themselves and the team that they lead.